TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 21/Genesis 21.21.md

 ---

-And he dwelt in the wilderness of Paran: and his mother took him a wife out of the land of Egypt.
+He lived in the wilderness of Paran.
+His mother took a wife for him out of the land of Egypt.